Loading…

 Monday June 9, 2025 12:45pm - 1:45pm CDT

-In this session, I will go over the NC with aspirations and computing stem competition.
+In this session, I will go over the NCWIT aspirations and computing stem competition.
 I will cover general information about how to participate along with sharing some results on the trajectory of past winners into the field of computer science.
-I will also share information about summer camps that are happening in Austin as part of this program.

 Presenters